akazad13/adda/README.md

 # Easy Connect
-This repository contains the online store project built using angular 17, asp.net 8.
+This repository contains a social app built using angular 17, asp.net 8.